How a hacker's typo helped stop a billion dollar bank heist

 MONEY RECOVERED

-Bangladesh Bank has said it has recovered some of the money that was stolen, and is working with anti-money laundering authorities in the Philippines to try to recover the rest.
+Bangladesh Bank has said it has recovered part of the money that was stolen, and is working with anti-money laundering authorities in the Philippines to try to recover the rest of the funds.

-A bank spokesman could not be reached for comment late on Thursday.

-The recovered funds refer to the Sri Lanka transfer, which was stopped, one of the officials said.
+The recovered funds refer to the Sri Lanka transfer, which got stopped, one of the officials said.

-Initially, the Sri Lankan transaction reached Pan Asia Banking Corp PABC.CM, which went back to Deutsche Bank for more verification because of the unusually large size of the payment, a Pan Asia official said.
-"The transaction was too large for a country like us," the official said.
-"Then (Deutsche) came back and said it was a suspect transaction."
-A Pan Asia spokesman could not immediately be reached for comment.

-The dizzying, global reach of the heist underscores the growing threat of cyber crime and how hackers can find weak links in even the most secure computer networks.
+The dizzying, global reach of the heist underscores the growing threat of cyber crime and how hackers can find weak links in even the most secure computer networks to steal money and wreak havoc.

 More than a month after the attack, Bangladeshi officials are scrambling to trace the money, shore up security and identify weaknesses in their systems.
 They said there is little hope of ever catching the hackers, and it could take months before the money is recovered, if at all.